The Lord of the Tides: Critical response

 Considine's performance was singled out by many critics as the highlight of the episode.
 Oliver Vandervoort of Game Rant said that he "does a phenomenal job of playing someone who knows that his days are growing short and who just wants to take in his family."
 Additionally, Bojalad called the performance "transcendent", while Scherer considered it Emmy-worthy.
 TVLine named Considine the "Performer of the Week" for his performance in this episode for the week of October 15, 2022.
 The site wrote, "Considine's excellent turn as the decrepit royal in his final days will live in perpetuity. [...]
 [His] genius lay in the way he allowed Viserys' physical decline to be the catalyst for the king's emotionally stripped-down plea to his fractured family. [...]
 So many props to Considine for making the conflicted, complicated man someone on whose words we hung until the very end."

 Several critics highlighted Viserys' speech during the family dinner at the Red Keep.
 Daniel Van Boom of CNET said that it was "a great speech" and his presence was "classic Game of Thrones quality stuff."
 Furthermore, the dinner scene itself also received praise.
 Bojalad named it "[the series'] finest hour, and maybe one of the best scenes ever in the Game of Thrones franchise."
-The scene in the Great Hall when Viserys walked across the room to reach the Iron Throne was also praised, with Scherer saying, "Viserys' slow, agonizing journey across the throne room makes for a stunning set piece, richly earned by all the episodes we've spent watching him waffle and demure in the face of high stakes."
+The scene in the Great Hall when Viserys walked across the room to reach the Iron Throne was also praised, with Scherer saying, "Viserys' slow, agonizing journey across the throne room makes for a stunning set piece, richly earned by all the episodes we've spent watching him waffle and demure [sic] in the face of high stakes."
+Sarah Milner of /Film listed the scene as one of "the moments that defined TV in 2022."
 In addition, critics also praised Patel's direction, Shim's writing, Cooke and D'Arcy's on-screen chemistry, and the performances of Best, Cooke, D'Arcy, Mitchell, and Smith.

 "The Lord of the Tides" was included in many publications' list of the best TV episode of 2022.
 Mashable named it the third best TV episode of the year.
 British GQ ranked it the fourth best episode of the year and wrote, "This was the episode in which House of the Dragon finally proved its worth, paying off the ruthless politicking of the season before it in spades, elevated by an all-timer of a performance from Paddy Considine."
-Meanwhile, Decider and Entertainment Weekly listed the episode in their respective unranked list.
+Meanwhile, Decider and Entertainment Weekly included the episode in their unranked lists.